-Although the Planning Board has a number of important functions assigned to it in the City Charter, they are distributed among three different chapters in the City Code and in several sections of the zoning Law.
-A new article of the zoning Law is proposed to organize and combine all functions of the Planning Board and to establish revised procedures for site plan review which allow small-scale site plans which do not exceed certain thresholds to be approved directly by the staff of the Planning Department.
-This procedure will expedite the site plan review process and relieve the Planning Board of basically ministerial functions.
+Although the Planning Board has a number of important functions assigned to it, they are distributed among three different chapters in the City Code as well as several sections of the Zoning Law.
+A new article of the Zoning Law is proposed to organize and combine all functions of the Planning Board and to establish revised procedures for site plan review which allow small-scale site plans which do not exceed certain thresholds to be approved directly by the staff of the Planning Department.
+This procedure will expedite the site plan review process and relieve the Planning Board of some basically ministerial functions.

-4. Revised Zoning Board of appeals Members and Powers
+4. Revised Zoning Board of Appeals Membership and Powers

-This new section revises the zoning Board of Appeals' powers and procedures to conform to current New York State General City Law, recognizes current criteria for approval of use and area variances and updates required timeframes for hearings, decisions and other procedures.
+This new section revises the Zoning Board of Appeals (ZBA) powers and procedures to conform to current New York State General City Law, recognizes current criteria for approval of use and area variances and updates required time frames for hearings, decisions and other procedures.
+Due to the obsolescence of the existing ZBA provisions and lack of compliance with existing New York State Law, this amendment was deemed of high priority and a slightly modified version of the proposed regulations included herein was already adopted by the Common Council in October of 2017.